- Status: Part-time hire for 2024

 Although there are fine science fiction and fantasy writers of all ethnicities, races, and genders, historically the field has reflected the same prejudices found in the culture around it, leading to proportionately fewer successful women and LGBTQIA+ writers, writers of color, and writers from marginalized backgrounds.
 We believe that these communities must be centered in the work we do.
 Hence, we encourage applications from people with these identities or who are members of other marginalized communities.

-The Workshop Facilitator provides leadership within the residential programs through workshop facilitation; engagement with instructors, participants, and staff; helps develop and plan all Clarion West critique-based workshops; helps to train staff and instructors; and helps update methods and materials.
-This position has a strong focus on excellence, equitable and inclusive practices, and establishing an inclusive workshopping culture within all Clarion West programs.
+The Workshop Facilitator provides leadership within the residential programs through workshop facilitation and engagement with instructors, participants, and staff.
+The facilitator will also help to train staff and instructors, help update methods and materials, and make contributions to updating the overall culture of workshopping.
+This position has a strong focus on excellence, equitable and inclusive practices, and establishing an inclusive workshopping culture in the Clarion West Six-Week Workshop.

-This is a part-time position for 2022 with the possibility of extension.
-The position will allow for a combination of remote and in-person job duties, variable work hours, and occasional evenings and weekends.
-The right person can be based outside of Seattle, but must be able to attend all in-person workshops as scheduled.
-The Workshop Facilitator reports to the Residential Workshop Coordinator.
+This is a part-time, seasonal position for 2024 with the possibility of extension.
+The position requires a combination of remote and in-person job duties, variable work hours (heavy in the summer, light throughout the year), and occasional evenings and weekends.

-- Work closely with the workshop coordinator to plan communication with instructors, students, and other staff, including facilitation skills, training, and workshop methods.
+- Work closely with the Workshop Manager to plan communication with instructors, students, and other staff, including facilitation skills, training, and workshop methods.

-- Facilitate class from 9am to 12pm, five days a week, during the six-week workshop every summer from June-July
+- Facilitate class from 9am–12pm, three–four days a week, during the six-week workshop from June–July.

-- Read student stories and be prepared to address potential sources of conflict
+- Read assigned author statements/content notes for student stories and be prepared to address potential sources of conflict.

 - Have availability for one-on-one or small-group meetings with students during residential programs.